 Further, the U.S. Office of Population Affairs reported that less than 1 in 100 women became pregnant after their partner has undergone a vasectomy.

 To perform a vasectomy, a doctor makes one or two small punctures in order to access the vas deferens tubes, which are then cut and sealed.
-The procedure usually takes between 20 and 30 minutes and can be performed in a doctor’s office rather than in an operating room.
+The procedure usually takes between 20 and 30 minutes.
+It can be performed in a doctor’s office rather than in an operating room.

 Unlike tubal ligation, a vasectomy does not require going under general anesthesia.
 The procedure, instead, is most commonly done with a simple local anesthetic.
 Valium or a similar drug may be offered as a relaxant.